-RANZCOG is governed by a nine-member Board who who are the directors of the College.
+RANZCOG is governed by a nine-member Board who are the directors of the College.
 The Board manages the financial, legal and business operations of the organisation and is supported in its activities by the Council and a range of committees.

-The composition of the Board comprises:
+The Board comprises:

 Three Board Directors